johar-work/circular-references-stubs/README.md

 ## Proposed solution (and its issue)

 A common workaround is to create and maintain stub projects that declare only the objects needed to break the dependency cycle.
+It is often recommended to only define the "shape" of the required object, so that the created stub have no dependencies in turn.
 This repository shows a case where that approach currently fails:

 - Apple.Stubs.sqlproj builds successfully.
 - Banana.sqlproj builds successfully.